Logo Foundation Staff

 Since 1988, I have been teaching Logo programming to kindergartners through high school students.
 The software has changed over the years, but the teaching goals have remained constant.
 In my classes, I strive to engage students in a process where they explore, design and build something important and meaningful to them.
 They learn by doing.
 They make mistakes and they fail.
 They develop strategies for problem solving and they find solutions.
 They collaborate with their classmates, they help discover errors and help each other debug.

-2015 is an exciting time to be teaching.
-There’s new momentum for integrating “coding” and “making” into the curriculum.
-This has been fueled by STEM Education and a fascination with the “Maker Movement,” with its activities and cultures carrying many of the same ideas that come from Dewey, Piaget and Papert.
-For those in the Logo community who have been enmeshed in constructionist education for a long time, we are thrilled that there are a variety of Scratch environments that interact with the physical and 3D worlds, which seamlessly bring together coding and making.
+In recent years, we have seen a blending of "coding" and "making" in the curriculum, lifted up by STEM Education.
+The "Maker Movement" is becoming part of mainstream school, with its activities and cultures carrying many of the same ideas that come from Dewey, Piaget and Papert.
+For those in the Logo community who have been enmeshed in constructionist education for a long time, we are thrilled that there are many Scratch-like environments that interact with the physical and 3D worlds, which seamlessly bring together coding and making.